StarlaneStudios/cirql/README.md

 ```

 ### Simplified create & update queries
 Using the query functions for sending create and update queries will allow you to provide any JavaScript object which will be automatically serialized.
-You can use the `eq` function to insert raw query values such as SurrealDB functions.
+You can use the `raw` function in conjunction with `eq` to insert raw query values such as SurrealDB functions or parameter names.

 ```ts
 await cirql.create({